 1 big thing: Where are the culture strategies?

-Consider this: If culture eats strategy for breakfast, why do some organisations continue to respond to labor shortages and economic contractions with salary increases, staff reductions and other snack-sized, often short-sighted actions?
+Consider this: If culture eats strategy for breakfast, why do some organizations continue to respond to labor shortages and economic contractions with salary increases, staff reductions and other snack-sized, often short-sighted actions?

-Our thought bubble: Leaders need to take a fresh look at the long-term value that high-performing organisational cultures generate.
+Our thought bubble: Leaders need to take a fresh look at the long-term value that high-performing organizational cultures generate.

 - A first-rate culture diminishes workforce backlash to cost-reduction measures.